 As long as swap out chooses pages that fail locality of reference, physical memory is used (space-)efficiently.

 Other effects:

-- processes are isolated from one another and from the kernel - memory access control is easy: capabilities can be attached to page table entries and verified at each access - processes can share memory - processes can share read-only frames (e.g. text segment) - processes can share arbitrary frames (see mmap, shmget) - developers (and some toolchain programs-compiler, linker, etc.) can ignore memory physical layout - lazy loading of programs is possible (and faster) - virtual memory size can exceed RAM capacity - CPU efficiency (thanks to swap out, more processes can stay in memory, increasing the likelihood that one is runnable)
+- processes are isolated from one another and from the kernel - memory access control is easy: capabilities can be attached to page table entries and verified at each access - processes can share memory - processes can share read-only frames (e.g. text segment) - ▶ processes can share arbitrary frames (see mmap, shmget) - developers (and some toolchain programs-compiler, linker, etc.) can ignore memory physical layout - lazy loading of programs is possible (and faster) - virtual memory size can exceed RAM capacity - CPU efficiency (thanks to swap out, more processes can stay in memory, increasing the likelihood that one is runnable)

+- Process startup and termination

+- Memory layout

-Process control
+- Process control

 - 4 Fork inheritance

-- 5 Program execution
+- Program execution

 - 6 Simple UNIX architectures

+- Summary